hxddad/york-swe-edge/docs/index.md

 ---
 sidebar_position: 1
-id: intro
+id: home
-title: Introduction
+title: Home
 slug: /
 ---

-# Introduction
+# Hello World!

 ## What Is This Site's Purpose?